ScreenAgent for Windows

 -

-Create the ScreenAgent employee (the Access Keys tab only shows after you create the account).
+Create the ScreenAgent employee.
+You can generate access keys only after you create the account.

 - Click the app selector